 GLOBAL HEALTH EQUITY SCHOLARS PROGRAM

 The Johns Hopkins Alliance for a Healthier World is committed to developing the next generation of global health equity researchers and program implementers.
-The Global Health Equity Scholars Program was established in 2017 to facilitate multidisciplinary collaborations between all Johns Hopkins University schools and divisions.
-Scholars will conduct research, lead student group events, and facilitate interactions between experts from several disciplines.
-They will contribute to the innovative work of the Alliance under the direct mentorship of thematic leaders and senior staff.
+Scholars conduct research, participate in student group events, and facilitate interactions between experts from several disciplines.
+They contribute to the innovative work of the Alliance under the direct mentorship of thematic leaders and senior staff.

 Global Health Equity Scholars are selected from across the university

 Bloomberg School of Public Health

 Carey Business School

 School of Advanced International Studies